flexibeast/ewmctrl/README.md

 * N - Change the name of the selected desktop window (`ewmctrl-change-window-name`).

+* r - Resize the selected desktop window by specifying dimensions in the minibuffer (`ewmctrl-resize-window`).
+Whilst in the minibuffer, use TAB and S-TAB to move within and between the width and height fields, and use C-RET to preview the currently specified dimensions.

 ### Filtering

 * fc - Remove all filtering (`ewmctrl-filters-clear`).